Kraken-CI/website/docs/schema.md

 - `timeout` - a timeout in seconds that limits time of step execution; it is guareded by an agent; if it is exceeded then the step is arbitrarly terminated; it is optional - default value is 60 seconds
 - `attempts` - a number of times the step is retried if if it returns error; default is 1
 - `sleep_time_after_attempt` - a sleep time between subsequent execution attempts; default is 0
+- `when` - a condition that indicates if a step should be executed or not, more in [Conditional Steps](#conditional-steps) section

 Example: